"A cluster of cabins" by U.S. National Park Service , public domain

 Turkey Run Ridge Group Campground

 Turkey Run Ridge Group Campground (tents only) is designed for groups of people.
 Families and individuals are encouraged to use Oak Ridge Campground instead.
 Turkey Run is a 9-site campground with restrooms (no showers), grated fire pits, and picnic tables.
 Three sites hold a maximum of 40 people.
 Six sites hold a maximum of 25 people.
 Parking is available.
-Alcohol and pets prohibited at Turkey Run Ridge Group Campground.
+Alcohol is prohibited at Turkey Run Ridge Group Campground.
 You can reserve your spot at on www.recreation.gov or call 877-444-6777.

 $65 Fee for 25-person Campsite